PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-12 06:12:26
+Last updated: 2024-04-12 06:12:59
-Random Quote: Camping is just being homeless... without the change. - Summer Smith
+Random Quote: We are smart.
+And idiots are banging all the time.
+We can learn how to do it, too. - Fabiola Torres